ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 2. ALTO incremental updates using Server-Sent Events (ALTO/SSE) {{RFC8895}},
-   which is designed for an ALTO client to indicate to the server that it wants to receive updates for a set of resources, and the server can then concurrently, and incrementally push updates to that client whenever monitored resources change.
+   which is designed for an ALTO client to indicate to the server that it wants to receive updates for a set of resources and the server can then concurrently and incrementally push updates to that client whenever monitored resources change.

-Both protocols are designed for HTTP/1.1 {{RFC9112}}, but HTTP/2 {{RFC9113}}
+Both protocols are designed for HTTP/1.1 {{RFC9112}}, but HTTP/2 {{RFC9113}} and
-and HTTP/3 {{RFC9114}}
+HTTP/3 {{RFC9114}} can support HTTP/1.1 workflows.
+However, HTTP/2 and HTTP/3
-can support HTTP/1.1 workflows.
-However, HTTP/2 and HTTP/3 provide features that can improve on certain properties of ALTO and ALTO/SSE.
+provide features that can improve certain properties of ALTO and ALTO/SSE.

 - First, consider the ALTO base protocol, which is designed to transfer only complete information resources.
 A client can run the base protocol on top of HTTP/2 or HTTP/3 to request multiple information resources in concurrent streams, but each request must be for a complete information resource: there is no capability it transmits incremental updates.
-Hence, there can be large overhead when the client already has an information resource and then there are small changes to the resource.
+Hence, there can be a large overhead when the client already has an information resource and then there are small changes to the resource.